 Size can be a pretty important factor, so you want to get the type of Propane Tank that will be good for your specific need.
-This is why you need to consider the propane weight per gallon.
+This is why you need to consider what propane weighs.
 Small 1-gallon propane can be pretty inexpensive yet most propane you buy will be larger than that.

 How much does propane weigh per gallon?

-Propane weighs 4.24lbs. per gallon.
-The average for a grill tends to be a little over 4 gallons, which would equal out to around 20lbs.
+A gallon of propane weighs 4.24 pounds.
+The average for a grill tends to be a little over 4 gallons, which would equal out to around 20 pounds of propane.

 The type you might see for small generators, for example, could be anywhere between 1 to 4 gallons.
 Therefore, you might get something that weighs anywhere between 5 and 20lbs respectively.

 What Exactly Is Propane?

 Simply put, propane is gas.
 However, a lot of people are wrong about the type of gas that propane happens to be.
 Many also confuse it for the type of gas used to heat entire homes, space heaters, or those used for something like an oven.